Disclaimer: I do not own Harry Potter or any of its characters. If I did...Sirius, James and Remus would have never died and neither would Fred.

-It sounded encrypted and various students frowned and whispered about his words but Harry, remembering what Remus had just told him, knew he meant the house-elves and the castle itself.
+It sounded cryptic and various students frowned and whispered about his words but Harry, remembering what Remus had just told him, knew he meant the House-elves, ghosts and the castle itself.

 "Is that how you found out about the Blood Quill?" he couldn't stop the question from tumbling out.

 "He's still around unfortunately.
-But this little fellow came by, concerned for your safety and disturbed by Dumbledore's lack of action.
-He had promised you years ago to never again try to save your life so he didn't know what else to do that to come to someone you trusted."
+But our old friend came by, concerned for your safety and disturbed by Dumbledore's lack of action.
+He had promised you some years ago to never again try to save your life so he didn't know what else to do than to come to me."

 "Yes, he looked miserable to work for Dumbledore and persuaded me into taking him on.
 He's a truly nice sight to see bouncing around the house.
 I will have to buy him some nice hats though, the things he wears now are absolutely ridiculously hideous."